klguenth/animalia-app/README.md

 # api-hack
-Simple API assignment for Thinkful using API processes.
+API assignment for Thinkful using API processes.

 ## Live Link
 https://klguenth.github.io/animalia-app/

 ## Installation
-No installation is necessary to work with this project.
-All it requires is an internet connection and a browser.
+No additional installation is necessary to work with this project.
+It simply requires is an internet connection and a browser.

 ## Technologies
 HTML, CSS, JavaScript, jQuery
-This app utilizes a combination of the above four languages to call two APIs: one from YouTube and one from the Global Biodiversity Information Facility- using fetch API.
+This app utilizes a combination of the above four languages to call two APIs: one from YouTube and one from the Global Biodiversity Information Facility (GBIF)- using fetch API.

 ## Link to Screenshots
 https://github.com/klguenth/animalia-app/issues/1#issue-458329069